 Let me extol the virtue of not having to rely on in-flight or in-transit data alternatives as I just spent roughly 40 hours on flights and 30 hours on trains across one business trip and one holiday.

-Here is a fast guide on how to download videos and where to find them in some of the most well-known apps, such Hoopla, which is a partner of many public libraries:
+iPhone and iPad Here is a fast guide on how to download videos and where to find them in some of the most well-known apps, such as Hoopla, which is a partner of many public libraries:

 - Amazon Prime Video: Items that may be downloaded and saved offline have a Download option on the description page.
 To access locally saved files and determine their sizes, tap the Downloads button at the bottom of the screen.
 (To view a filtered list of the available media, tap “Download more videos”).